 Contact the VT Department of Motor Vehicles for more information

 Visit more on the local information page.
-If you would like help with finding a home in the Greater Burlington VT or another town in the area, contact the Brian Boardman Group.
+If you would like help with finding a home in the Greater Burlington area, Chittenden County, or the surrounding counties, contact the Brian Boardman Group.
 You might also like to view our listings or start your own home search.

 Taxes | Climate | Vermont Schools | Culture | History | Awards